bflemi3/object-translation/README.md

-# An ES6 node module to translate a source object to a target object
+# An ES6 node module to translate a source object into a target object

 ## Installation